 - With respect to human resources and performance assessment

 - Reviewing and approving the Corporation’s incentive compensation plans based on the recommendations of the Compensation and Benefits Committee.

-- Monitoring and assessing the performance of the CEO and succession plans for the CEO in agreement with the Corporation’s controlling shareholder and, on the recommendations of the Compensation and Benefits Committee, approving the compensation of the CEO.
+- Monitoring and assessing the performance of the CEO and succession plans for the CEO and, on the recommendations of the Compensation and Benefits Committee, approving the compensation of the CEO.

-- Monitoring the performance of senior management and succession plans for senior management in agreement with the Corporation’s controlling shareholder and, on the recommendations of the Compensation and Benefits Committee and of the CEO, approving the compensation of senior management.
+- Monitoring the performance of senior management and succession plans for senior management and, on the recommendations of the Compensation and Benefits Committee and of the CEO, approving the compensation of senior management.

 - With respect to director nominations and corporate governance matters

 - Nominating the candidates for the Board to the shareholders and filling vacancies as required, based on recommendations from the Nominating and Corporate Governance Committee.

 - Taking all reasonable measures to satisfy itself as to the integrity of management and that management creates a culture of integrity throughout the Corporation.

 - Reviewing, on a regular basis, appropriate corporate governance structures and procedures, including the identification of decisions requiring approval of the Board and, where appropriate, measures for receiving stakeholder feedback, and the adequate public disclosure thereof.